jonnypuma/repository.skippyrepo/README.md

 - show_skip_dialog_episodes	    Show skip dialog for TV episodes when behavior is set to ask

 Category: Not Found Toast notifications
-- always_show_missing_toast	    Forces toast to show even when movie/episode toggles are disabled
 - enable_for_movies			    Skip support toggle for movie playback
 - enable_for_tv_episodes		Skip support toggle for episode playback